namecoin/Convergence/README.md

 ## End-User Installation

 1. Install namecoind and nmcontrol as per their documentation, and ensure that they are both running.
+For best results, use the nmcontrol at https://github.com/uVAdN2vUw2aMENSu19cY7ic24Gvp7Fd/nmcontrol until khalahan merges those changes.
 2. Install the XPI into Firefox.
 3. Restart Firefox when prompted.
 4. There will be a Convergence icon in the toolbar.
 Click its dropdown menu and choose Options.